How to Send Push Notifications

 Step 5: Send & Schedule

-- Schedule For Later allows you to schedule your message based on the applicable time zone.
-Select the time zone from the drop-down menu, then click the calendar icon next to the date & time to schedule it.
-You can use this scheduling option for any push notification type (All Users, Radius, or Geo-fenced).
+Schedule For Later allows you to schedule your message based on the applicable time zone.
+Select the time zone from the drop-down menu, then select the desired date and time to schedule it.

 Once you're ready to go, just click the Send Message button!

 If you wish to save your work to revisit later, much like an email draft, you can simple click 'Save as Draft' and we will store this push notification under the 'Drafts' section in your Push Notifications Message Center.
 At any time you can come back to this message to continue work or to finally schedule and send.

 Single or Multi-User Push NotificationsNow with North Park, sending push messages to individual users, or multiple users at once is possible.

 To do so, you will first need to navigate to the Customers section in the CMS.

 From here you have a couple of options.
 First I'll go over the single user process.

 From the Customers list you will want to click on a customer, this will bring you to the cu you can click on a customer to see that customers detail view.
 In the top cell just under the users name and email address you will see the three dot menu button.
 Click this and you will find the option to Send-> Push Notification.